 Who would ever choose to study architecture?
 It takes over seven years to qualify, and research suggests architecture students put in more hours per week than any of their peers.
-Architects must be ‘Renaissance (wo)men’ – thinkers, drafters, crafters, mathematicians, diplomats, salespeople – but content themselves with realising other people’s designs for most, or even all, of their careers.
+Architects must be ‘Renaissance (wo)men’ – thinkers, drafters, crafters, mathematicians, diplomats, salespeople – but content themselves with realizing other people’s designs for most, or even all, of their careers.

 Why, then, is architecture such a popular and competitive university course?